icgrp/bert/docs/tutorials/huffman/huffman.md

 Finally, you need to tell the application how much memory to use.
 In the `src` directory click the file `ldscript.ld`  file and increase the stack and heap sizes (currently done by adding two 0's to their values).

 TODO: adding two 0's seems like a crude approximation to what needs to be done.
 What is needed?
 How to tell how much is enough?
 Is this something someone who has used the SDK would know?

+AMD: *We should specify some minimum size.
+This is a property of our program.
+So, a generic SDK user might know that 2K is a small, but unless they look carefully at our program, they won't know how large it needs to be.  ...and probably even then the reasoning is non-trivial.
+BERT needs to allocate memories large enough to cover all the frames in the BRAM (both the parts that the user is reading/writing and the part they are not), so it will take a pretty sophisticated user to predict the space required.
+I think I remember having some discussion with someone about what size we would need to cover all the BRAM frames on the device as a crude upper-bound for how much BERT might use behind the scenes.  ...and, of course, it's device specific, so the 9EG will need more memory than the 3EG.*

 At this point you FINALLY have a complete application and it should show no compile  errors in Project Explorer!
 If you have followed the instructions above, every time something gets pasted into the the SDK's GUI a recompile should happen.
 However, you can always force one to occur by right-clicking the application in the Project Explorer (`huffman_demo`) and selecting 'Clean Project'.